DaveParillo/cisc192-reader/docs/_sources/chapter3/parameters-variables.rst.txt

    func [label="{print_twice|{ phil: 'b'}}"] main -> func [style=invis]

+Keeping similar names separated from eachother in C++ is called :lang:`scope` -- and is one of the most important and powerful concepts in C++ (or any programming language).

 .. index::
    pair: function; instance

-Whenever a function is called, it creates a new **instance** of that function and places it on top of the function call stack.
+Whenever a function is called, it creates a new **instance** of that function (a new scope) and places it on top of the function call stack.
 Each instance of a function contains the parameters and local variables for that function.
 In the diagram an instance of a function is represented by a box with the name of the function in the first section and